 Latest Sailing Adventure!
-Join Dave as he and a friend sail Drake III, his classic 1947 46ft ketch, to the North Channel and back!
-North Channel Voyage
+Join Dave as he and a friend sail Drake III, a classic 1947 46ft wooden ketch, to the North Channel and back! [many photos] North Channel Voyage

 Sailing has always been a passion for Dave.
 His very first vehicle (after a bicycle) was a sailboat, an 11ft Styrofoam Sea Snark, in which he and brother Chris and friends from the cottage would spend long summer days, conducting voyages right out of Swallows and Amazons.